Brawny pickups and SUVs main attractions at Detroit auto show | The Japan Times

 Mercedes’ boxy-looking G-Class SUV gets a face-lift that the company says will boost performance both on and off the road.

 The company readily acknowledges that its appearance hasn’t changed much in almost four decades.
-But the 2019 version gets numerous changes including 2 additional inches (5 additional centimeters) of length and 4.8 inches (12 cm) of width.
+But the 2019 version gets numerous changes, including 5 additional centimeters of length and 12 cm of width.

 The G-Class gets a new independent front suspension as well as a nine-speed automatic transmission.
-It’s still powered by a 4-liter V8 with 416 horsepower.
-It also gets new LED headlamps.
+It’s still powered by a 4-liter V-8 with 416 horsepower.
+It also gets new LED headlights.

 The G-Class will go on sale in the U.S. by late 2018, but no specific date was announced, nor pricing or fuel mileage.